-If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, the staff member concerned should press for re-consideration of the case with the designated safeguarding lead.
+If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, the staff member concerned should press for re- consideration of the case with the designated safeguarding lead.

-If, for any reason, the designated safeguarding lead (or deputies) are not available, this should not delay appropriate action being taken.
+If, for any reason, the designated safeguarding lead (or deputy) is not available, this should not delay appropriate action being taken.
 Safeguarding contact details are displayed in the school to ensure that all staff members have unfettered access to safeguarding support, should it be required.
 Any individual may refer to Social Care where there is suspected or actual risk of harm to a child.
-If a member of staff (who is not the designated safeguarding lead or deputy) makes a referral to social care, they should record the details on the school's emergency referral form.
-After making an emergency referral the member of staff should inform the designated safeguarding lead or deputy as soon as possible.